Changeling Race Guide 5e: History and Abilities – What We Know

 Medium creatures are between 4 and 8 feet tall and weigh between 60 and 500 lbs.

 One of the most common questions pertains to the “same basic arrangement of limbs.”
 So to start, changelings have four limbs.
 Limbs are defined as an arm or leg of a person or a four-legged animal, or a bird’s wing.
-“Basic arrangement” is a much harder concept to define, and the Sage Advice Compendium has nothing on it at the moment.

 We can start by defining it as the same number, since adding limbs definitely changes the arrangement.
 That alone is probably the most lenient interpretation.